 Your bio should tell writers why they need to follow you without asking them to follow you.

 You need to show wit, personality, and confidence.
 Keywords are important.
 Somewhere, anywhere in your bio, the word screenwriter, tv writer, or just plain writer needs to be listed.
 But don’t just tell them you are a writer -- there are millions of writers.
-Your clever adage will ultimately decide if they click the follow button or not.
+Your clever catchphrase or tagline will ultimately determine whether they click the follow button or not.

 -- When you are a famous writer, like John August, it’s best just to list out what you’ve done (as many may know his movies, but not his name).
-Here is what he writes: Writer of Go, Big Fish, and Arlo Finch.
+Here is what he writes as of 2022: Writer of Go, Big Fish, and Arlo Finch.
 Maker of Highland.
 Co-host of Scriptnotes podcast.

-But, if you want something that grabs the attention of someone at first click, try what @sixthformpoet says: Please buy my book, I owe people money.
+But, if you want something that grabs the attention of someone at first click, try what @sixthformpoet said before: Please buy my book, I owe people money.

 The ONION: America’s finest news source.

 @aparnapkin: I am a scrunched up napkin with recyclable dreams.
 Also a comedian in some cultures.
 Total drag in others.
 Mostly here to feel bad.